kbredies/gratopy/doc/source/getting_started.rst

 Similarly, a sinogram  **sino** is represented by a :class:`pyopencl.array.Array`  of the shape :math:`(N_s,N_a)` or :math:`(N_s,N_a,N_z)` for :math:`N_s` being the number of detectors and :math:`N_a` being the number of angles for which projections are considered.
 When used together with a **projectionsetting** of class :class:`gratopy.ProjectionSettings`, these dimensions must be **compatible**, i.e., :math:`(N_s,N_a)` has to coincide with the  **sinogram_shape** attribute of **projectionsetting**.
-The width of the detector is given by the attribute **detector_width** of **projectionsetting** and the detector pixels are equi-distantly partitioning the detector line with detector pixel width
+The width of the detector is given by the attribute **detector_width** of **projectionsetting** and the detector pixels are equidistantly partitioning the detector line with detector pixel width
 :math:`\delta_s`.
-The angles, on the other hand, do not need to be equi-distant or even partition the entire angular range.
+The angles, on the other hand, do not need to be equidistant or even partition the entire angular range.
 The values associated with pixels in the sinogram again correspond to the average intensity values of a continuous sinogram counterpart.
 The data type of this array must be :attr:`numpy.float32` or :attr:`numpy.float64`, i.e., single or double precision, and can have either *C* or *F* contiguity_.

 Adjointness in gratopy